Hikvision: History

 Hikvision was founded in 2001 by Zhejiang HIK Information Technology Co., Ltd. (浙江海康信息技术股份有限公司) with the company having a 51% stake and Gong Hongjia (龚虹嘉) a 49% stake at that time.

 Hikvision has been listed on the Shenzhen Stock Exchange since 2010.

 In October 2016, the company concluded a deal to use Movidius' computer vision technology.

 In May 2017, Hikvision established Hikstorage, a subsidiary focused on the production of storage devices.

 In January 2021, the company won a US$33 million, 1,900-camera smart city project in Shanghe County, Shandong that includes cameras with facial recognition and license plate recognition technologies.

 In 2021, Best Buy, Home Depot, and Lowe's stopped selling cameras from Hikvision brand Ezviz due to concerns about Hikvision's complicity in surveillance and human rights violations in Xinjiang.

 In 2022, Hikvision was awarded a Chinese government contract to develop software to track "key people" in order to prevent them from entering Beijing.
 The same year, IPVM also reported that Hikvision has specific alarms in its software to alert Chinese police to "religion, Falun Gong, and various protest activities.
 In 2022, Hikvision won a "smart campus" contract with the Chinese government to alert university administrators of students fasting during Ramadan.
 Amazon Web Services provides cloud services to Hikvision.
 In 2023, Hikvision released software that includes ethnic minority detection.
 In January 2024, Hikvision joined the United Nations Global Compact.
+In the 2020s, HikVision started developing surveillance products that integrate large language models (LLMs) which enable operators to search footage using text prompts to retrieve the relevant video.
+After HikVision started offering such systems, local governments across China started integrating the products to their existing surveillance system.